MicrosoftEdge/WebView2Feedback/specs/ClientCertificate.md

   /// Returns true if the server that issued this request is an http proxy.
   /// Returns false if the server is the origin server.
   [propget] HRESULT IsProxy([out, retval] BOOL* isProxy);

+  /// Returns the `ICoreWebView2CertificateAuthoritiesList`.
+  /// The list contains distinguished name of certificate authorities
+  /// allowed by the server.
+  [propget] HRESULT CertificateAuthorities([out, retval]
+      ICoreWebView2CertificateAuthoritiesList** certificateAuthoritiesList);

   /// Returns the `ICoreWebView2ClientCertificateList` when client
   /// certificate authentication is requested.
 The list contains mutually